 - 1/2 teaspoon vanilla extract

-- 8 slices of thick cut bread
+- 8 slices of thick-cut bread

 - Butter or cooking oil

-In a bowl, whisk together the eggs, milk, vanilla, sugar, cinnamon and nutmeg.
+In a bowl, whisk together the eggs, milk, vanilla, sugar, cinnamon, and nutmeg.
 Once the egg custard is properly blended, pour it into a large shallow bowl like a glass baking dish.

 Soak each slice of bread for 5 to 10 seconds on each side.
-Use a spatula to carefully flip them so they don’t fall apart.
+Use a spatula to flip them carefully so they don’t fall apart.

-You can transfer the custard soaked bread to a plate or place them directly on to the preheated cooktop.
+You can transfer the custard-soaked bread to a plate or place them directly onto the preheated cooktop.
 Be sure to whisk the egg custard as needed to ensure it stays well blended during the coating process.

 Apply a thin layer of butter or your cooking oil of choice to the griddle surface.
-Place the custard soaked pieces carefully on to the preheated cooktop.
+Place the custard-soaked pieces carefully onto the preheated cooktop.

-Allow the custard soaked bread to cook undisturbed for approximately 3 minutes or until golden brown.
+Allow the custard-soaked bread to cook undisturbed for approximately 3 minutes or until golden brown.
 Using a spatula, flip each piece over to cook the other side.